alexaibio/teaching_content/Transformers/attention.md

 ## K, Q: Calculate attention weights (Pairwise word similarities) for one phrase
 The next step will be to understand dependencies between every word in our sentence.

-For example having a word Apple, what other word in our sentence influence the meaning of this word?
-Well, it might be Phone or Fruit, so interpretiong the meaning of Apple we have to take a spesial attention to one of those words and much less attention to other words like THE or IS.
+For example having a word Apple, what other word in our sentence is most similar in meaning to it?
+Well, it might be Phone or Fruit, so understanding the meaning of Apple we have to take a special attention to one of those words and much less attention to other words like THE or IS.

-We can do it with calculating similariry.
+As we remember each word's embeddings are designed in a way the disctance between then reflects the acual meaning, so to understand dependencies we can calculate similariry.

 Since we have 5 words in our current sentence what we can do is to calculate pairwise similarities between all words.

 The simpliest way to define a similarity is a dot-product.
 For example if we have three vectors,